 The Secret KeeperBeverly Lewis

 With her love for all things old-fashioned, Jennifer Burns has often been told she's an "old soul," but no one is prepared for the young woman's decision to set aside her modern life in favor of the Old Order Amish world.
-Yet Jenny does exactly that, adopting Plain dress and...
+Yet Jenny does exactly that.The people of Hickory Hol...
 Read More

 The people of Hickory Hollow are curious about the beautiful young seeker among them - one handsome Amishman in particular.
 But he is not the only man vying for Jenny's affections, and Jenny faces many challenges in the Proving time the brethren have set for her - challenges of the heart, as well as the spirit.

 Will Jenny's secrets keep her from the peace she longs for?
 Or will they lead the way home?
 Discover the answers in The Secret Keeper, part of the Home to Hickory Hollow series from bestselling author Beverly Lewis.

 - Height: 0

 - Volumes/Discs: 1